 A minimalist launcher that only allows you to use fewer apps on your phone.Beautus S. Gumede

-Slim Launcher focuses you by giving access to a list of up to seven text-based app links.
+Slim Launcher helps you by giving you access to up to seven text-based app links.
 You may change the app selections, rename the labels, and shift the display order on the home screen.
 The top four apps are always visible while scrolling up on the list reveals the final three.

-The only other items presented on the home screen are a phone icon in the lower-left, a camera icon in the lower-right.
+The other items on the home screen are a phone icon in the lower left and a camera icon in the lower right.
 The time and date are centered amongst plenty of negative space.

 Even wallpaper background images are off-limits.
 Slim provides only a handful of solid color themes keeping your phone from becoming a distraction.

-With only a handful of tweaks, you’ll free yourself from a steep learning curve, an endless labyrinth of menu options, and decision paralysis.
+With only a handful of tweaks, you’ll free yourself from a steep learning curve, endless menu options, and decision paralysis.

-Slim Launcher heavily guides you towards being off our smart device and living in the real world.
+Slim Launcher guides you towards being off your smart device and living in the real world.

-Light Android Launcher functions similarly to Slim, but with a bit more freedom.
-This home screen displays a configurable set of text links to all your favorite apps.
+Light Android Launcher functions similarly to Slim but with a bit more freedom.
+This home screen displays configurable text links to all your favorite apps.
 Swiping up from the bottom opens the app drawer listing all the apps installed on your device and includes the ability to search for apps by name.

 The only aesthetics Light Launcher offers is the ability for your wallpaper or background to show through.
 There are no distracting widgets, customizing colors, or even an options menu.

-Light Launcher is an excellent fit for the minimalist that may have already gone through a digital detox.
+Light Launcher is an excellent fit for the minimalist who may have undergone a digital detox.